How To Get Your Colors Approved By Your HOA Quickly and Easily

 Illustrate Your Ideas

 Showing the committee rather than only telling them can convince them your plan is a solid solution for your home.
 DaVinci Roofscape’s visualizer tool will help you to see and show the new exterior colors or roofing on your home.
 Photos, samples, drawings, or other physical items can help them visualize the results.
-Another free online tool, the Immersive Experience from Westlake Royal Building Products, can also be extremely valuable.
 This can be much more convincing than anything you say.

 Here are some related stories that may give you an idea for putting together your presentation to the committee: